malisas/misc/g2p_documentation_draft.md

 }
 </pre>

-4) It might be good to include a query which uses `GenomicFeatureQuery` or an `OntologytermQuery` which is an array of multiple `OntologyTerms`s.
+4) It might be good to include a query which uses `GenomicFeatureQuery` or an `OntologyTermQuery` which is an array of multiple `OntologyTerms`s.
 This will demonstrate more use cases....

 ## Future work
 (copied from old document)